petergdoyle/dockerdemo/SETUP.md

 ###Finally !

 Let's bring up the new virtual machine for our development with the vagrant command

 	$ vagrant up

 You should see a lot of stuff going on there and some type of success message at the end.
 Now restart the vm.

 	$ vagrant halt; vagrant up

 You should now have a running vm that you can ssh into and you should end up inside the new vm terminal as user vagrant on the host 'dockerdemo'

 	$ vagrant ssh
     [vagrant@docker ~]$

-If everything installed correctly you should be able to verify things
+If everything installed correctly you should be able to verify things.
+If anything message shows up in red then we will have to figure out what went wrong.

+	$ /vagrant/verify.sh

+To check individual items you can run the following

 	[vagrant@docker ~]$ docker version
     Client version: 1.7.1